IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 Here's what you need to know about this function:

-- Initialization calls require a [callback function](#callback-function) that is invoked after the SDK is initialized.
+- Initialization calls require a [callback function](#callback-function) that is invoked after the SDK is initialized and after each token auto-refresh attempt.
 - When creating an instance for the UID2 lifecycle on the client, the `identity` property in the `init()` call includes response payload body from a successful [GET /token/generate](../endpoints/get-token-generate.md) or [GET /token/refresh](../endpoints/get-token-refresh.md) call with the server-side generated identity.
 - Since the SDK relies on [first-party cookies](#uid2-cookie-format) to store the passed UID2 identity information for the session, subsequent `init()` calls may have the `identity` property empty.
 - To tune specific behaviors, initialization calls may include optional configuration [parameters](#parameters).